Chetanr/IOOF-robot-challenge/readme.md

 **Exception and Error Handling**

-1. The program catches the expection if the user tries to perform any direction move before placing the robot using the PLACE command where there user will be prompted to place the robot before performing any MOVE or direction (i.e LEFT or RIGHT) commands.
-2. Also, if the move makes the robot to fall off the table, a prompt "robot falling off the table, move ignored" will be shown and the move is ignored.
+   If the move makes the robot to fall off the table, a prompt "robot falling off the table, move ignored" will be shown and the move is ignored.

 **Limitations**